CHURCH LOAN FUND

 8. A church receiving funds from the Church Loan Fund must have its land and existing building(s) appraised by a qualified appraiser.
 New construction should be granted only following a competitive bidding process.

-9. If a church that has received funds from the Church Loan Fund disaffiliates with the EPC for any reason, the loan principal balance becomes due immediately.
+9. If a church that has received funds from the Church Loan Fund disaffiliates with the EPC for any reason or in the event of default, the loan principal balance becomes due immediately.

 10. Community zoning laws must be adhered to by the church receiving funds.
 These requirements should be satisfied prior to loan approval.

-Step 2: Each church will submit the Loan Fund Application to the Office of the General Assembly for review.
+Step 2: Each church will submit the Loan Fund Application to the Finance Director of the Office of the General Assembly for review.

 Step 3: Submit the reviewed CLF Application, with all required supporting documents, to the local church’s respective Presbytery Church Development Committee (CDC).
-A representative of the National Outreach Department of the Office of the General Assembly will assist in coordination with the Presbytery CDC.
+The Office of the General Assembly will assist in coordination with the Presbytery CDC.

-Step 4: Verification and reasonable documentation of expenditures covered by the loan will be provided to the Church Loan Fund Committee.
+Step 4: Verification and reasonable documentation of expenditures covered by the loan will be provided to the Finance Committee.

-Step 5: Approval by the Church Loan Fund Committee will be given after all preceding steps have been completed and are satisfactory.
+Step 5: Approval by the Finance Committee will be given after all preceding steps have been completed and are satisfactory.

-Step 6: The EPC church that has been approved for a loan from the CLF will receive a certified check from the CLF through the Office of the General Assembly.
+Step 6: The EPC church that has been approved for a loan from the CLF will complete, sign, and submit the Loan Agreement and receive a certified check from the CLF through the Office of the General Assembly.

-Step 7: Repayment of the loan shall be made according to an agreed-upon schedule of payments.
+Step 7: Repayment of the loan shall be made according to an agreed-upon schedule of payments as specified in the Loan Agreement.
 Loans on land, capital improvements, and equipment are to be paid within five (5) years.
 Loans on church facilities are to be paid within fifteen (15) years.